parley-messaging/android-library/README.md

   "https://api.parley.nu/", // Default
   "clientApi/v1.9/", // Default
-  ApiVersion.V1_9, // Must correspond to the same version in the path nu.parley.android.R.xml.parley_network_security_config, // Must be the same resource as defined in `AndroidManifest.xml` headers, // Optional, default empty map
+  ApiVersion.V1_9, // Must correspond to the same version in the path headers, // Optional, default empty map
 )

 Parley.setNetwork(network) // Optional, defaults to Parley configuration
 ```

-*Note that when using a custom Network Security Configuration, it is also required to use the same reference in inside the `AndroidManifest.xml`.*

 **Custom interceptor**